zeekay/requisite/README.md

-mandala
+requisite
 =======

-A cosmic asset unifier.
+A cosmic JavaScript bundler.